Hideo Kojima: Final Konami projects and departure (2012–2015)

 At the 2013 Game Developers Conference, Kojima unveiled Metal Gear Solid V: The Phantom Pain, which was set to be his final Metal Gear game, noting that this time unlike previous announcements that he had stopped working on the series, was very serious about leaving; it was preceded by Metal Gear Solid V: Ground Zeroes, a shorter game released in 2014 and serving as a prologue to The Phantom Pain.
 In March 2015, reports began to surface that Kojima would part ways with longtime publisher Konami after the release of The Phantom Pain.
 Konami later stated that they were auditioning for new staff for future Metal Gear titles and removed Kojima's name from the series' marketing material.
-Despite reports that Kojima left the company in October 2015, a spokesman for Konami stated that he was "taking a long time off from work."
+On July 10, 2015, Kojima's collaborative voice actor Akio Ōtsuka revealed that Konami had closed Kojima Productions; despite reports that Kojima left the company in October 2015, a spokesman for Konami stated that he was "taking a long time off from work."
 At The Game Awards 2015, Metal Gear Solid V won the awards for Best Action Game and Best Score/Soundtrack, but Kojima did not attend the event, being reportedly barred from attending by Konami.
 Instead, the award was accepted by Kiefer Sutherland on his behalf.
 On February 18, 2016, Metal Gear Solid V won the award for Adventure Game of the Year at the 19th Annual D.I.C.E.
 Awards.
-On July 10, 2015, Kojima's collaborative voice actor Akio Ōtsuka revealed that Konami had closed Kojima Productions.

 Independent studio (2015–present)

 Death Stranding

 On December 16, 2015, Kojima announced that Kojima Productions would be re-established as an independent studio, partnered with Sony Computer Entertainment, and that his first game would be exclusive to PlayStation 4.
 At E3 2016, Kojima personally announced the game's title as Death Stranding in a trailer.
-The trailer featured Norman Reedus, whom Kojima had previously worked with in the canceled Silent Hills.
-Trailers leading up to release also revealed the castings of actors Mads Mikkelsen, Léa Seydoux, Margaret Qualley, Troy Baker, Tommie Earl Jenkins and Lindsay Wagner in the title, as well as special appearances from film directors Guillermo del Toro and Nicolas Winding Refn.
+The trailer featured Norman Reedus, who was set to play the protagonist in Kojima's previous work, the canceled Silent Hills.
+Trailers leading up to release also revealed the castings of actors Mads Mikkelsen, Léa Seydoux, Margaret Qualley, Troy Baker, Tommie Earl Jenkins, and Lindsay Wagner for the game, as well as special appearances from film directors Guillermo del Toro and Nicolas Winding Refn.